rogercaminal/GroupMoneyCounter/README.md

 # How does it work?

-Create a new file in the `events/` folder.
+Create a new job option file `myjoboption.txt` in the `events/` folder.

 Specify the list(s) of participants (the same participant can be in different categories).
 ```bash